dangzo/reedsy-frontend-challenge/ANSWERS.md

 #### 2.1.
 What kind of front end projects do you enjoy working on?
 Why?

 > I've actually always had an hard time understanding this question.
 I mean, I love to write frontend code and love doing it with Vue.
-It should be pretty straightforward that everybody would like more working on features they find interesting, in spite of writing route code for insteance.
+It should be pretty straightforward that everybody would like more working on features they find interesting, in spite of writing (~~route code~~ => routine code) for insteance.
 >
 > Looking at my past projects, I can tell you I always liked a bit more adding details or improving existing features than creating big app components from scratch.
 Probably because the second one involves a much more thoughtful and organisationl approach, like trying and experimenting with UI/UX never used before.
 In either cases, I like a lot when my work has a huge impact on the results (a completely new look for that component, this new super cool drag'n'drop between the list items, that new dark theme for nightly usage, etc.).